MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

 1. Assign the **Customer Insights Card Customizer** role to users who will customize the content shown on the card for the whole organization.

-## Add Customer Insights controls to forms
+## Add Customer Card controls to forms

 1. To add the Customer Card controls to your Contact form, go to the **Settings** > **Customizations** in Dynamics 365.